 Kre-Alkalyn is a buffered creatine monohydrate that does not convert into creatinine prior to reaching your muscles.
-Creatinine is a waste by-product of creatine which is filtered out by the kidneys.
-This is a big selling point as the manufacturer claims standard creatine monohydrate tends to turn into creatinine quickly once it hits liquid and as such requires high amounts to be effective.
-This product is manufactured by All American Pharmaceutical Corporation and is registered under United States patent 6,399,661.
+Creatinine is a waste by-product of creatine and filtered out by the kidneys.
+This is a big selling point as the manufacturer claims standard creatine monohydrate tends to turn into creatinine quickly.
+This happens once it hits liquid and as such requires high amounts to be effective.
+All American Pharmaceutical Corporation manufactures Kre-Alkalyn.
+It has a registered United States patent #: 6,399,661.

 Creatine has proven to be one of the most enduring and effective natural supplements ever released.
 To review the basics of what it does, creatine is tied into two key areas: energy and cell volumization.
 Typically, you tend to hear more about the energy aspects.
-This makes sense since creatine is involved in the ATP energy process.
+This is because creatine is part of the ATP energy process.

-ATP energy is this kind of energy produced through the consumption of calories that allows the body to move, perform exercise and sports- related functions.
+ATP energy is produced through the consumption of calories.
+In addition, ATP allows the body to move, perform exercise and sports- related functions.
 Without ATP energy, you would not be able to move at all!
-The body uses different metabolic systems to create this energy, three energy systems in all.
-These are the Phosphagen system, glycolosis, and the oxidative system.
+The body uses different metabolic systems to create this energy.
+In fact, it uses three energy systems in all.
+These are the Phosphagen system, Glycolosis system, and the Oxidative system.
 Each of these systems is being utilized to some degree all the time.
 However, depending on your energy requirements, the body may use one system more than the others.
-Let's briefly define each system:

-The Oxidative system utilizes fat for energy.
-This system takes a long time to produce energy but, depending on your fat reserves, it can last for hours.
-The process of oxidation is a slow process, and the rate of fat metabolism is highly dependent on the levels of energy left in the glycolosis system.
+This system utilizes fat for energy.
+This system takes a long time to produce energy.
+However, depending on your fat reserves, it can last for hours.
+The process of oxidation is a slow process.
+Furthermore, the rate of fat metabolism is highly dependent on the levels of energy left in the Glycolosis system.

-The glycolosis system is the second energy system.
-Before the body will rely on the oxidative system, it will first exhaust the glycolosis system.
-The glycolosis system relies on the conversion of glucose into usable ATP molecules for muscular energy.
+This is the second energy system.
+Before the body will rely on the Oxidative system, it will first exhaust the Glycolosis system.
+This system relies on the conversion of glucose into usable ATP molecules for muscular energy.
 This is a relatively quick process, as the conversion of sugar to ATP is not too lengthy.
 This allows the body to quickly replenish used ATP without adding too much energy debt.
-Typically, the body relies mainly on the glycolosis system for activities lasting between 5 minutes and 30 minutes.
+Typically, the body relies mainly on the Glycolosis system for activities lasting between 5 minutes and 30 minutes.

 Now, along with all of this, is the cell expansion aspect, which was the bigger selling point way back when creatine was first introduced.
 This means that the muscle cells soak up water and swell in size, causing you to see dramatic gains in size.
 Since the introduction of creatine and with the introduction of other supplements that cause this effect, such as nitric oxide, this concept has evolved into a newer theory of muscle growth called sarcoplasmic hypertrophy.

 Kre-Alkalyn is processed at a higher PH level than regular creatine monohydrate.
-It is thought that the conversion of creatine to creatinine is a function of PH level in the body and that creatine becomes unstable when mixed with liquid and thereby turns into creatinine.
-If you can stop the conversion of creatine to creatinine by the manufacturing process, not only do you have, in theory, a better creatine, it should help the body absorb more creatine, thereby lowering the required dosage and eliminating the side effects that can come with monohydrate.
-This is, in a nutshell, the thought process behind this version of creatine.
+The conversion of creatine to creatinine is a function of PH level in the body.
+As noted, creatine becomes unstable when mixed with liquid and thereby turns into creatinine.
+Therefore, if you can stop the conversion of creatine to creatinine by the manufacturing process, you have, in theory, a better creatine.
+Additionally, it should help the body absorb more creatine.
+This lowers the required dosage and eliminates the side effects that can come with monohydrate.
+This is, in a nutshell, the thought process behind Kre-Alkalyn.